typedb-osi/typedb-loader/README.md

  - has a lot of data
  - and you want/need to focus on schema design, inference, and querying

-Use GraMi (**Gra**kn**Mi**grator) to take care of your data loading for you.
+Use GraMi (**Gra**kn**Mi**grator) to take care of your data migration for you.
 GraMi streams data from files and migrates them into grakn **at scale**!

 ## Features:
  - Data Input:
     - data is streamed to reduce memory requirements
     - supports any tabular data file with your separator of choice (i.e.: csv, tsv, whatever-sv...)
     - supports gzipped files
-    - ignore unnecessary columns
+    - ignores unnecessary columns
- - Entity and Relation Migration:
+ - Entity, Relation, and Relation-with-Relations Migration:
     - migrate required/optional attributes of any grakn type (string, boolean, long, double, datetime)
-    - migrate required/optional role players (entity, relation & attributes planned)
+    - migrate required/optional role players (entity & relations)
     - migrate list-like attribute columns as n attributes (recommended procedure until attribute lists are fully supported by Grakn)
+    - migrate list-like player columns as n players
  - Data Validation:
     - validate input data rows and log issues for easy diagnosis input data-related issues (i.e. missing attributes/players, invalid characters...)
  - Performance: